 Reports and Applications

-I have written and edited many reports, including annual reports, research reports, strategic planning reports, tenure applications, preferred practice guidelines, risk of harm documents, and government reports.
+I have written and edited many reports, including annual reports, research reports, strategic planning reports, tenure applications, preferred practice guidelines,

 I have edited 15 non-fiction books for both individual authors and academic publishers.